Maniac (Stray Kids song): Lyrics and composition

 "Maniac" is described as a Middle Eastern-influenced "powerful" trap, EDM, pop song, with bass-synth drop, bird-chirping, and drill sounds.
-It was composed in the key of C♯ major, 120 beats per minute with a running time of three minutes and two seconds.
+It was composed in the key of C♯ major, 120 beats per minute, with a running time of three minutes and two seconds.
 The song spans from the low note of F♯_{2} by members Hyunjin and Felix, to the high note of F♯_{5} by member Bang Chan.
-The song was written by Stray Kids' in-house production team 3Racha, consisting of Bang Chan, Changbin, and Han, and co-composed with Versachoi, who also handle in arrangement with Bang Chan.
+The song was written by Stray Kids' in-house production team 3Racha, consisting of Bang Chan, Changbin, and Han, and co-composed with Versachoi, who also handles the arrangement with Bang Chan.
 It is 3Racha and Versachoi's second collaboration on the Stray Kids' lead single after "God's Menu" from Go Live (2020).
 Lyrically, "Maniac" supports the thematic of Oddinary, expressing the story of "odd" people who break the "ordinary" social norms and expectations set by society, comparing them with Frankenstein's monster having a few screws loose.

 Critical reception

 Teen Vogues Crystal Bell compared "Maniac" as "proof enough that it doesn't matter which way Stray Kids decide to turn" if Oddinary exists at the crossroads.
-She praised the group "can continue to evolve their sound while also staying true to themselves as artists."
+She praised the group, "can continue to evolve their sound while also staying true to themselves as artists."
 NME critic, Tássia Assis, admired that "how much Stray Kids refined their talents for this comeback, successfully combining their abrasive energy with more tempered tones."
 Yemi from Idology said that the song "shows a relatively flexible mood compared to previous works that were consistent with divergence, and it was impressive that the group's unique strong energy was still there, but that they had enough room to try to make rapid adjustments."
 Rolling Stone ranked "Maniac" number 56 on its list of the Best Songs of 2022.
 Other publications who ranked it amongst the best K-pop songs of 2022 include Billboard (5th), CNN Philippines Life (5th), The Korea Herald (2nd), NME (24th), and Teen Vogue (unranked).